-are issued in a non-documentary form and are evidenced by book entries at the NBU

-- have either registered or bearer form - can be denominated and offered for sale in the Ukrainian currency or in a foreign currency
+- are issued in a non-documentary form and are evidenced by book entries at the NBU - have either registered (nominal) or bearer form - can be denominated and offered for sale in the Ukrainian currency or in a foreign currency

-Foreign entities and individuals are permitted to invest in domestic state bonds through Ukrainian depositary institutions that are clients of the NBU as the depositary of state securities.
+Foreign entities and individuals are permitted to invest in domestic state bonds through depository institutions that are clients of the NBU as the depositary of state securities.
+In 2019, the trade in domestic state securities was bolstered, particularly by linking the Ukrainian market to the Clearstream system and, as a result, expediting access of foreign investors to Ukrainian hryvnia denominated state bonds.